1bread rolla crusty roll is traditional but you can substitute it with stale baguette.

 Using a fork, beat the eggs and oil to gradually incorporate a little flour at a time.
 Once the egg mixture becomes dense enough, begin to knead the dough by hand.
 If the mixture is too moist, add a little more flour; if it's too dry, add a teaspoon of water.

 Knead the dough until smooth and elastic.
-Then wrap it in clingfilm and refrigerate for at least 30 minutes to allow the gluten to develop.
+Then wrap it in plastic wrap and refrigerate for at least 30 minutes to allow the gluten to develop.

 Prepare the Filling